 Reference entities can be related to content via the Entity Reference field and rendered in a usual way: using display modes or Views.

 Contributor entities store info about authors.
 Authors may be assigned to a role and a category.
 You can manage a list of roles and categories via the administration UI.
 As I mentioned, it supports the human name parser feature.
 Also, in the administration UI, you can configure a pattern for displaying a full author name.
 Another important feature is deduplication.
 If you have duplicated author records, you can merge them into a single entity.
 It can be done manually (via administration views action) or automatically during the import process.

 These modules provide an ability to import and export bibliographic data.

 There is also a number of contrib modules which extend the Biblio module and provide some additions.
-Eventually a number of additions to the BibCite module will appear to reflect Biblio extensions' functionality.
-We implemented the Metatag Google Scholar module which provides a number of meta tags to help with indexing of scholarly content/articles in Google Scholar.
-Its functionality is general and doesn't depend on the BibCite, but this combination is probably one of the main use cases.
+Eventually, a number of additions to the BibCite module will appear to reflect the Biblio extensions' functionality.
+We implemented the Metatag Google Scholar module which provides a number of meta tags to help with the indexing of a scholarly content/articles in Google Scholar.
+Its functionality is general and doesn't depend on BibCite, but this combination is probably one of the main use cases.

 We believe that our efforts resulted in the great module which fits Drupal 8 very well and allows the sites that deal with bibliographic data a lot to migrate to Drupal 8.
 The module is under active development and many cool features are planned.
-There are about 60 usages already, and many of users are really interested in the module.
 We received a noticeable amount of feedback, different bug reports, feature requests, patch and improvements suggestions.
-This is really great and strongly motivates us to continue the module's development and react on community needs.
+This is really great and strongly motivates us to continue the module's development and react to community needs.
 Feel free to submit your issues or feature requests.